observablehq/feedback/README.md

 **Submitted** - All issues waiting for further triage or response.

-**On the Roadmap** - features and improvements we actively have on our current roadmap.
+**On the Roadmap** - features and improvements we have on our current roadmap.

 **Backlog** - Not currently scoped in our roadmap.